 - Now hold the roller handle and put it in soapy water; rub off the paint using your hands.

 - Keep rubbing till you see all the paint gone off from it.

 - Now rinse the roller thoroughly in the second container.

 When using a sink:

-- Close the drain and fill it up with warm water and add soap to it.
+- Close the drain, fill it with warm water, and add soap.